 The State Legislature is in the second year of a two-year session which ends on August 31, 2014.
-The deadline to introduce bills in both Assembly and Senate is February 21, 2014.
-The Assembly has elected a new Speaker, Toni Atkins who represents the San Diego area.
-The Senate is scheduled to elect a new Pro-Tem who is said to be Kevin de Leon who represents the downtown Los Angeles area.
+The deadline to introduce bills in both Assembly and Senate was February 21, 2014.
+Senator Rod Wright (D- Baldwin Hills) and Senator Ron Calderon (D- Montebello) have taken a leave of absence pending ongoing court cases.
+Additionally the Assembly elected a new Speaker, Toni Atkins, who represents the San Diego area.
+The Senate is scheduled to elect a new Pro-Tem who is said to be Kevin de Leon.
+Senator DeLeon represents the downtown Los Angeles area.
 In this session healthcare bills will be focusing on "clean-up" legislation to complete implementation of the federal Affordable Care Act as well as legislation associated with mental health parity.